flyteorg/flytekit/plugins/flytekit-wandb/README.md

-# Flytekit Weights & Biases Plugin
+# Flytekit Weights and Biases Plugin

-The Weights & Biases MLOps platform helps AI developers streamline their ML workflow from end-to-end.
-This plugin enables seamless use of Weights & Biases within Flyte by configuring links between the two platforms.
+The Weights and Biases MLOps platform helps AI developers streamline their ML workflow from end-to-end.
+This plugin enables seamless use of Weights and Biases within Flyte by configuring links between the two platforms.

 To install the plugin, run: